0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 * In column `1` - **only** $$\text{'0'}$$ bits occur!
 This shows a significant bias in the Sbox - the MSB in each input value leading to output value `7` is $$\text{'0'}$$ in 4 out of 4 cases.

 Given this new information, lets say we observe the Sbox output the value `7`.
-At the most basic level, we know the four inputs which could have led to this value, with each input value having (ostensibly) a 1 in 4 chance of causing this output value.
+We know the four inputs which could have led to this value, with each input value having (ostensibly) a 1 in 4 chance of causing this output value.
 This doesn’t help us much.
 But we also know, regardless of the correct input value out of the 4, that its MSB was $$\text{'0'}$$.

 This forms the basis for our solution - we want to try and find single bits, or linear combinations of bits from the input values, which have strong or even absolute biases with regards to a certain output value.
 For the purpose of this solution I won’t be using the non-absolute biases, since they complicate things significantly and the challenge can be solved without using them.